 They need a cabinet 16″ deep that would be perceived from three sides.
 They object to the fabric idea at first because of the potential damaging effect produced by a south-facing wall of glass across.
 Mary proposes to use outdoor fabric to circumvent the issue of fading.

 In addition, the clients envision an electronic picture frame resting on top.
 Naturally, Mary handles the electric cord, a potential eyesore, in the most subtle way.
 She curves the entire back ever so slightly to create a tiny slot that receives the wiring and hides it discretely.
 The result is something loaded with functionality giving an impression of effortlessness and simplicity.

-It’s been said that making something complicated is easy, but making something simple is very difficult.
+They say that making something complicated is easy, but making something simple is very difficult.
 I’ve been thinking about that.
 Cluttering requires much less effort than carefully assembling and minding every detail.
 Opposite of convoluted is restrained and clearly understood — relatable.
 Mary Little’s beautifully appointed objects have a sense of familiarity with an element of surprise.
 They are memorable and, therefore, have a potential of making an impact.
 To achieve that requires mastery, depth and a lot of effort.